Fe On The Periodic Table

 Iron (Fe) is a chemical element with the atomic number 26, meaning each atom contains 26 protons in its nucleus.
 It belongs to the transition metals group in the d-block of the periodic table, specifically in period 4 and group 8.
 Transition metals are known for their ability to form multiple oxidation states, exhibit catalytic properties, and display complex coordination chemistry—features that make iron exceptionally versatile.

 Iron’s discovery predates modern science; ancient civilizations used it for tools and weapons long before the periodic table was formalized in 1869.
-However, its systematic study began with chemists like Dmitri Mendeleev, who predicted its existence and properties based on gaps in his periodic table.
+Still, its systematic study began with chemists like Dmitri Mendeleev, who predicted its existence and properties based on gaps in his periodic table.
 Iron’s abundance in Earth’s crust (about 5% by weight) and its magnetic properties further cemented its importance.
 Today, it’s the most widely used metal globally, with applications ranging from biology to aerospace.

 Step-by-Step or Concept Breakdown